tskisner/desibuild/README.md

 desi_source once with master.txt and then go create / checkout all the branches you need across multiple packages!

-### Install the Packages
+### Installation Choices

 Decide where you want to install things.
 At NERSC, you should put everything in your ${SCRATCH} directory somewhere for performance.
+You can also install software in two different configurations.
+The default option installs all packages to versioned directories and creates modulefiles and shell files to load these into your environment.
+Alternatively, you can install all packages to the same directory, overwriting any previous versions that exist.
+This single-directory mode is useful for development versions of the software or for installing into docker containers where only one version will be present.

-Also, if there are any module commands needed to set up your dependencies, then those commands should be in a snippet of text that will be inserted into the top level module file.
+If you are going to be using modules to load the installed software, determine any module commands needed to set up your dependencies.
+Place those commands into a small text file.
 For NERSC systems, you should use one of the examples in the "modulefiles" directory unless you know what you are doing.
 On a personal system or other HPC center, ensure that you know what module commands are needed to get the python stack and other dependencies into your environment.

+### Installing to Per-Package Directories

+This is the default, and versions per-package subdirectories will be created underneath the prefix location.
+This command will use the
-Put those into a module file snippet.
-Now we install all packages.
-This command will use the *current state* of all the git clones.
+*current state* of all the git clones.
 So if you made a local branch after getting the source with "desi_source", then that is what will be installed:

     $>  ../desi_setup \
         -p <prefix> \